Skip Navigation

 Child Support Program

-The Debt Collection Improvement Act of 1996 (DCIA) authorizes the Secretary of the Treasury to collect past-due child support by the administrative offset of federal payments.
+The Debt Collection Improvement Act of 1996 (DCIA) authorizes the Secretary of the Treasury to collect past-due child support through the offset of federal payments.

 Do You Owe a Child-Support Related Debt?

-The Fiscal Service's role in child-support enforcement is limited to the operation and information about the Treasury Offset Program whereby, certain federal payments, including federal tax refunds, can be offset to collect delinquent child support obligations.
-You can seek assistance from your state child-support enforcement agency or from the Office of Child-Support Enforcement (OCSE).
-Part of the Health and Human Services' Administration for Children and Families, OCSE assists State governments in operating and managing their child-support programs effectively and in conforming with federal requirements.
+The Fiscal Service's role in child-support enforcement is limited to the operation of the Treasury Offset Program through which some federal payments, including federal tax refunds, can be offset to collect delinquent child support obligations.
+If you have questions about the collection of a child support debt, you can get help from your state child-support enforcement agency or from the Office of Child Support Services (OCSS).
+OCSS is part of the Department of Health and Human Services' Administration for Children and Families, and it helps states operate and manage their child-support programs and conform with federal requirements.

 Find your State Agency